Flavored Honey Butter Recipe

 - Unwrap the butter or margarine and put in a bowl.
 If butter is hard, put in microwave for 5 seconds to soften, or leave on the counter for a while.

 - Pour on honey.
 Mix with a fork or wire whisk until well blended.
 Add any of the additional ingredients and stir again.
-Store in butter crock or covered container.
+Store in butter crock or covered container in the refrigerator.
 You can sprinkle with a little of the additional ingredient on top.
-Serve with Cornbread, muffins, toast, waffles or other bread.
+Serve with cornbread, muffins, toast, waffles or other bread.

 - Orange Honey Butter: Use a small grater to grate fresh orange rind.
 Add 1 tea. of rind to honey butter and mix.